Zoomll/Crutches/README.md

 This project is open source, so create pull requests if you want.

-If you don't know how to code, create a thread in the discussion tab.
+If you don't know how to code, create a thread in the discussion tab if you have any information.